smithy-lang/smithy-rs/design/src/rfcs/rfc0012_unsynchronized_versioning.md

 This doc proposes a long-term versioning strategy that will carry the SDK from dev preview into general availability.

-This strategy will be implemented in three phases:
+This strategy will be implemented in two phases:
-1. __New versioning strategy__: The SDK will break with its current version strategy of maintaining consistent `major.minor` version numbers.
-This change will be made in isolation for a period of time so that kinks can be worked out with it.
+1. __Unsynchronized Dev Preview__: The SDK will break with its current version strategy of maintaining consistent `major.minor` version numbers.
-2. __Full release automation__: Once the new versioning scheme is stable, the release process will be fully automated.
-Developers will only need to kick off releases manually for changes made to [smithy-rs].
-3. __Stability and 1.x__: This phase begins when the SDK becomes generally available.
+2. __Stability and 1.x__: This phase begins when the SDK becomes generally available.
 The major version will be bumped to 1, and backwards breaking changes will no longer be allowed without a major version bump to all crates in the SDK.